 taking a walking tour of local historic sites, interviewing a local historian or craftsperson, studying old maps, photographs, and newspapers, and watching a demonstration of early settler skills.
 They can also invite a local historian to give a presentation or demonstration to their school or group.
 The young historian can work with representatives of the three history organizations to create a plan for their exploration and learning.
 There is no charge for this opportunity to “Become a Young Historian”.

-The exhibit and project are underwritten by our local Culver’s Restaurant, the Mequon Community Foundation, and the Cedarburg Toy Company.
+The exhibit and project were underwritten by our local Culver’s Restaurant, the Mequon Community Foundation, and the Cedarburg Toy Company.
 More information is available from the Jonathan Clark House Museum by calling Nina or Fred at 262-618-2051.